paketo-buildpacks/node-start/README.md

 the file exists and then set the start command using that file `node src/launchpoint.js`

+## Enabling reloadable process types

+You can configure this buildpack to wrap the entrypoint process of your app such that it kills and restarts the process whenever files in the app's working directory in the container change.
+With this feature enabled, copying new verisons of source code into the running container will trigger your app's process to restart.
+Set the environment variable `BP_LIVE_RELOAD_ENABLED=true` at build time to enable this feature.

 ## Run Tests

 To run all unit tests, run: